Lecrapouille/zipper/README.md

 ### Linking Zipper to your project

-- In your project add the needed headers in your c++ files:
+- In your project, add the needed headers in your C++ files:

 ```c++
 #include <Zipper/Unzipper.hpp>
 #include <Zipper/Zipper.hpp>
 ```

-- To compile your project against Zipper use pkg-config:
+- To compile your project against Zipper, use pkg-config:

 ```shell
 g++ -W -Wall --std=c++11 main.cpp -o prog `pkg-config zipper --cflags --libs`